Drew-Barlow/IntelliFlight/README.md

 Predictions can be made with a trained model using the following command:
 ```
-python -m intelliflight predict [-h] -s SRC_AIRPORT -d DST_AIRPORT -D DAY_OF_WEEK -t DEP_TIME
+python -m intelliflight predict [-h] -s SRC_AIRPORT -d DST_AIRPORT -a CARRIER -D DEP_DATE -t DEP_TIME
 ```
 Run `python -m intelliflight predict -h` for more information on each argument.

 ### Listing Input Mappings

-Airports, airlines, and days of the week are passed into the above commands using IDs rather than human-readable descriptions or names.
-To view the mappings of IDs to human-readable name, run the following commands:
+Airports and airlines are passed into the above commands using IDs rather than human-readable descriptions or names.
+To view the mappings of IDs to human-readable names, run the following commands:

 #### Airports